omgnetwork/omg-js/README.md

 #### Prerequisites

 Both Alice's and Bob's Ethereum accounts need to have some ETH in them.
 The ETH is used for gas costs on the rootchain, fees on the childchain and the actual ETH transferred from Alice to Bob.
+If you want to run the ERC20 examples, at least Alice's account will need an ERC20 balance to be able to deposit and transact on the childchain.

 #### Running the Examples